Nathalie0316/Nathalie0316/README.md

-### Hi there my name is Nathalie 👋💕
+### Hi there my name is Nathalie

 I am interested in **all** sciences, especially _Computer Science_.

-My favorite hobby is painting, drawing, and singing to help me relax. 🎶
+My favorite hobby is painting, drawing, and singing.

-I come from Honduras and I love my country very much. 💖

 In the past I have worked with the Global Youth Institute on the World Food Prize to impulse sustainable development. 👌